Pozas91/Locasc/README.md

-# LOCASC: Location-Aware Scalable Service Composition
+# LOCASSC: Location-Aware Scalable Service Composition

 The problem of service composition is the process of assigning resources to services from a pool of available ones in the shortest possible time so that the overall Quality of Service is maximized.